pygfx/pygfx/docs/transparency.rst

 * 3000: transparent objects that don't write depth.
 * 4000: overlay.

-Objects with ``render_queue`` between 1501 and 2500 are sorted front-to-back.
+These values are not accessible as enums because that would inhibit assignment of custom values.
+The set value also affects behaviour: objects with ``render_queue`` between 1501 and 2500 are sorted front-to-back.
 Otherwise objects are sorted back-to-front.

 Render order